savva-k/testing-spring-boot-applications-demystified-workshop/README.md

   - In-memory vs. real database
   - How to prepare data
   - Transaction management
+  - Enable logs to see when the persistence context flushes to the database
 - Understanding JPA's transaction behavior and EntityManager
 - Testing custom database queries, including native SQL queries